Ernie Pyle: Early life and education

-In March 1922, during his junior year at IU, Pyle and three of his fraternity brothers dropped out of school for a semester to follow the IU baseball team on a trip to Japan.
+In March 1922, during his junior year at Indiana University, Pyle and three of his fraternity brothers dropped out of school for a semester to follow the Indiana University baseball team on a trip to Japan.
 Pyle and his fraternity brothers found work aboard the S.S.
 Keystone State.
 During its voyage across the Pacific Ocean, the ship docked at ports such as Shanghai, Hong Kong, and Manila, as well as in Japan before returning trip to the United States.
 Pyle's interest in traveling and exploring the world continued in his later years as a reporter.

-After his trip across the Pacific, Pyle returned to IU Bloomington, where he was named editor-in-chief of the Indiana Summer Student, the summer edition of the campus newspaper.
-During his senior year at IU, Pyle continued his work at the Daily Student and the Arbutus.
+After his trip across the Pacific, Pyle returned to Indiana University Bloomington, where he was named editor-in-chief of the Indiana Summer Student, the summer edition of the campus newspaper.
+During his senior year at Indiana University, Pyle continued his work at the Daily Student and the Arbutus.
 He also joined Sigma Delta Chi, the journalism fraternity, and was active in other campus clubs.
 In addition, Pyle was selected as a senior manager of IU's football team, making him a letterman along with the other members of the team in 1922.

 Pyle left school in January 1923 with only a semester remaining and without graduating from IU.

 He took a job as a newspaper reporter for the Daily Herald in La Porte, Indiana, earning $25 a week.
 Pyle worked at the Daily Herald for three months before moving to Washington, D.C., to join the staff of The Washington Daily News.